cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.Route
 **Derived From:** [cloudify.nodes.Router]({{< relref "blueprints/built-in-types.md" >}})

-A defined route, which will be added to the specified network.
+A defined route that will be added to the specified network.
-If tags are specified, it will only be added to Instances matching them.
+If tags are specified, the route will only be added to instances matching the tags.